 Once you set your budget, it’s important to stick to it.
 However, it isn’t set in stone.
 Review your budget regularly and adjust it as needed.

 When you apply for a loan as a married couple, banks assess both of your credit scores.
 If one person is carrying significant debt, your application could be denied.
-Be aware of both your credit scores, and think through how you can look your best on an application.
+Be aware of both your credit scores and think through how you can look your best on an application.

 If you plan to have children, you should start preparing for college as early as possible.
 Look into your state’s 529 college savings plan to see if it offers additional tax benefits, or investigate alternative investment vehicles that charge low fees.
 The earlier you start saving, even just a little bit at a time, the less financial strain you'll face when the moment arrives.

 If a close friend or a family member approaches you for a personal loan, how will you respond?
-You and your partner should agree on a policy, so neither of you ever feel that a friend or a family member is being treated unfairly when money is involved.
+You and your partner should agree on a policy, so neither of you ever feels that a friend or a family member is being treated unfairly when money is involved.

 If you are struggling with managing your finances or have significant debt, seek professional help.
 A financial professional can help you develop a financial strategy and create a budget.
 Some can even help manage your investments.
 Perhaps most importantly, a financial professional can provide you with valuable guidance on how to manage your finances and work toward achieving your financial goals.

 Asking your parents for marriage and financial advice can help as well, but your parents’ money approach doesn’t have to be your money approach.
 Maybe only one of your parents handled the family finances.
 Maybe your parents seldom discussed money.
-You and your spouse should approach your shared finances your own way and discover what works best for you.
+You and your spouse should approach your shared finances in your own way and discover what works best for you.

 Remember that managing finances in marriage is a partnership.
 Working together will not only help you achieve your financial goals, but it will also help strengthen your relationship even further as you build your lives together.